danyel-franca/danyel-franca/README.md

 ## About Me

 - Systems Analysis and Development Student
-- Focused on Fullstack Development
+- Focused on Full Stack Development
 - Building practical projects to strengthen my skills
-- Interested in Backend Development, APIs, and Software Architecture
+- Focused on Backend Development, REST APIs, and Software Architecture
 - Always learning and improving through hands-on experience

 ---